How to Make a Galette in 6 Easy Steps

 I’m a huge fan of galettes.
-These rustic tarts with hand-folded edges can be filled with any sweet or savoury filling, and look impressive on the table but really couldn’t be easier to make.
-The beauty of them is that the more imperfect they are, the more charming they look, so you don’t have to be a professional baker in order to put one together.
+These rustic tarts with hand-folded edges can be filled with any sweet or savoury filling, and look impressive on the table.
+But, they really couldn’t be easier to make.
+The beauty of a galette is that the more imperfect they are, the more charming they look, so you don’t have to be a professional baker in order to put one together.

 1. Roll the dough out on a clean, dry, and lightly floured surface to prevent sticking and then carefully transfer it to a parchment-lined baking sheet.

 2. Pile the fruit into the centre of the dough, leaving at least a 2-inch border of pastry around the perimeter.

 3. Fold the dough up and into 2-inch folds tucking the fruit into the pastry.